fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-07-13】[HackTricks-wiki / hacktricks](https://github.com/HackTricks-wiki/hacktricks) - Welcome to the page where you will find each trick/technique/whatever I have learnt in CTFs, real life apps, and reading researches and news.
 * 【2025-07-12】[elastic / mcp\-server\-elasticsearch](https://github.com/elastic/mcp-server-elasticsearch) -
 * 【2025-07-10】[zereight / gitlab\-mcp](https://github.com/zereight/gitlab-mcp) - gitlab mcp
 * 【2025-07-09】[HackTricks\-wiki / hacktricks](https://github.com/HackTricks-wiki/hacktricks) - Welcome to the page where you will find each trick/technique/whatever I have learnt in CTFs, real life apps, and reading researches and news